-After the close of each financial year, the Board reviews the Ascendas Reit Group’s achievements against the targets set in the Balanced Scorecard and determines the overall performance taking into consideration qualitative factors such as the quality of earnings, business environment, regulatory landscape and industry trends.
+After the close of each financial year, the Board reviews the Ascendas Reit Group’s achievements against the targets set in the Balanced Scorecard and determines the overall performance taking into consideration qualitative factors such as the quality of earnings, operating environment, regulatory landscape and industry trends.

 C. Unit-based Components:

-Unit awards granted in FY2019 pursuant to the Ascendas Funds Management (S) Limited Performance Unit Plan (PUP) and the Ascendas Funds Management (S) Limited Restricted Unit Plan (RUP) (together, the Unit Plans), were approved by the Board.
-The Manager believes that the Unit-based components of the remuneration for key management personnel serves to align the interests of such key management personnel with that of Unitholders and Ascendas Reit’s long-term growth and value.
+Unit awards were granted in FY2021 pursuant to the Ascendas Funds Management (S) Limited Performance Unit Plan (PUP) and Ascendas Funds Management (S) Limited Restricted Unit Plan (RUP) (together, the Unit Plans), approved by the Board.
+The Manager believes that the Unit-based components of the remuneration for key management personnel serve to align the interests of such key management personnel with that of Unitholders and Ascendas Reit’s long-term growth and value.
 The obligation to deliver the Units is satisfied out of the Units held by the Manager.

 Ascendas Funds Management (S) Limited Performance Unit Plan

-Under the PUP, an initial number of Units (PUP baseline award) is allocated conditional on the achievement of a pre-determined target in respect of the Relative Total Unitholder Return (TUR) of the Ascendas Reit Group measured by the percentile ranking of Ascendas Reit Group’s TUR relative to the constituent REITs in the FTSE ST REIT Index.
+Under the PUP, an initial number of Units (PUP baseline award) is allocated conditional on the achievement of a pre-determined target in respect of the Relative Total Unitholder Return (TUR) of the Ascendas Reit Group measured by the percentile ranking of the TUR of the Ascendas Reit Group relative to the constituent REITs in the FTSE ST REIT Index.

 Ascendas Funds Management (S) Limited Restricted Unit Plan

-In FY2019, the Board granted awards which are conditional on targets set for a one-year performance period.
+In FY2021, the Board granted awards which are conditional on targets set for a one-year performance period.
 A specified number of Units will only be released to recipients at the end of the qualifying performance period, provided that minimally the threshold targets are achieved.

-Under the RUP, an initial number of Units (RUP baseline award) is allocated conditional on the achievement of predetermined targets in respect of the following performance conditions:
+Under the RUP, an initial number of Units (RUP baseline award) is allocated conditional on the achievement of pre-determined targets in respect of the following performance conditions:

-- Net property income of the Ascendas Reit Group; and
+(a) Net property income of the Ascendas Reit Group; and

 The above performance measures have been selected as they are the key drivers of business performance and are aligned to Unitholder value.
 The final number of Units to be released will depend on the Ascendas Reit Group's performance against the pre-determined targets at the end of the one-year qualifying performance period.
-The Units will be released progressively over a vesting period of three years.
-No Unit will be released if the threshold targets are not met at the end of the qualifying performance period.
+The Units will be released in equal annual tranches over a vesting period of three years.
+No Units will be released if the threshold targets are not met at the end of the qualifying performance period.
 On the other hand, if superior targets are met, more Units than the RUP baseline award can be delivered up to a maximum of 150% of the RUP baseline award.
 The NRC has the discretion to adjust the number of Units released taking into consideration other relevant quantitative and qualitative factors.
 Recipients will receive fully paid Units at no cost.

 D. Employee Benefits: